megoRU/DiscordBot/README.md

 -   [x]   Make a database to save data
 -   [x]   Top 3 users connections to the channels
 -   [x]   Rewrite support code for multi-servers
--   [ ]   Full english support for outputs
+-   [ ]   Full english/russian support for outputs
 -   [ ]   Command usage counter.
 Quantity output on command
 -   [ ]   [Exchange Rates](#exchange-rates) Do it through xml parsing, not through jsoup